objectiveFIELD®

 Novel stimuli are presented to each eye individually, interleaved, with non-overlapping timing, every ¼ second.

-Pupillary responses are recorded using video cameras under infra-red light and analyzed using sophisticated pupil tracking (not gaze tracking).
+Cortically mediated pupillary responses are recorded by video cameras under infra-red light and analyzed using sophisticated pupil tracking (not gaze tracking).

 Sensitivity is measured objectively from the amplitude of the pupillary response (relative change in pupil size) and converted to the familiar decibel scale.

-Latency (time-to-peak constriction) of the pupillary responses are also measured in milliseconds, which is new information not available in any other perimeter.
+Delay (time-to-peak constriction of the pupillary responses) is also measured objectively, in milliseconds, which is new information not available in any other perimeter.

 The result is four visual fields per eye.